qwc-services/qwc-services.github.io/src/topics/Search.md

     ...
 };
 ```
-  This script file needs to be loaded explicitly by `index.html` via
+  This script file needs to be include in `index.html`:
 ```html
 <script type="text/javascript" src="assets/searchProviders.js" ></script>
 ```

-- Built-in, defined in `js/SearchProviders.js`.
+- Built-in in a custom QWC build, i.e. defined in `js/SearchProviders.js`.
 This file is structured as follows:
 ```js
 window.QWC2SearchProviders = {
     <providerkey1>: <ProviderDefinition1>,